 - Malfunction indicator lamp on steady An emission control system malfunction has been detected.
 Check the fuel filler cap.
 If the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The ENVEL lamp should turn off after a few driving trips.
-If the State lamp does not turn off after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer.
+The SENGINE lamp should turn off after a few driving trips.
+If the sending trips, have the vehicle inspected by an authorized NISSAN dealer.
 You do not need to have your vehicle towed to the dealer. - Malfunction indicator lamp blinking An engine misfire has been detected which may damage the emission control system.
-To reduce or avoid emission control system damage: - a) do not drive at speeds above 45 MPH (72 km/h). - b) avoid hard acceleration or deceleration. - c) avoid steep uphill grades. - d) if possible, reduce the amount of cargo being hauled or towed.
+To reduce or avoid emission control system damage: - a) do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration. - c) avoid steep uphill grades. - d) if possible, reduce the amount of cargo being hauled or towed.